paragonie/chronicle/docs/internals/02-sql-tables.md

 * **`publickey`**: The remote Chronicle's public key.

 ### chronicle_replication_chain

+This contains the actual hash-chain data structure contents of the Chronicles we are replicating.

+#### Fields

 * **`id`**: Primary key.
 Should be an unsigned big integer (or equivalent).
 * **`source`**: See `chronicle_replication_sources.id`